Stability of coherent pattern formation through invasion in the FitzHugh-Nagumo system: Introduction

-\end{thmlocal} See Figure~\ref{fig: fronts} for a schematic of the fronts.
+for some $b^{\ell/r} \in \R$, $\eta > 0$, $\u_0^{\ell/r} \in \R^2 \setminus \{0\}$, and $\u_1^{\ell/r} \in \R^2$, where $\uwt^{\ell/r}$ is a wave train solution with selected period $L > 0$ and wavenumber $\frac{2 \pi}{L}$, $c_\mathrm{lin}$ is the linear spreading speed, and $\eta_\mathrm{lin}$ is the characteristic exponential decay rate.
+Both fronts select the same wave trains, $\uwt^{\ell}(\xi) = \uwt^{r}(\xi + \xi_0)$ for some $\xi_0\in\R$ but have opposite monotonicity in the leading edge, $\u_j^{\ell}=-\u_j^{r}$, $j=0,1$. \end{thmlocal} See Figure~\ref{fig: fronts} for a schematic of the fronts.
 We shall discuss below results that establish that both fronts $\ufr^{r}$ and $\ufr^{\ell}$ are marginally stable due to marginal stability in the leading edge, that is, they are pulled fronts.
-We emphasize that the wave trains generated in the wake are ``far-from-equilibrium patterns'', in the sense that they posses large amplitude and are highly nonlinear, in contrast to the low-amplitude, weakly nonlinear patterns selected by fronts near a Turing instability~\cite{ColletEckmann, EckmannWayne1, HaragusSchneider}.
+We emphasize that the wave trains generated in the wake are ``far-from-equilibrium patterns'', in the sense that they possess large amplitude and are highly nonlinear, in contrast to the low-amplitude, weakly nonlinear patterns selected by fronts near a Turing instability~\cite{ColletEckmann, EckmannWayne1, HaragusSchneider}.

 \paragraph{Nonlinear stability of pulled fronts --- main result.} To study stability of the front solutions established in Theorem~\ref{t: existence}, we consider the frame $\xi = x - \clin t$ moving with the speed $\clin$, in which~\eqref{e: fhn} reads